navcoin/navcoin-org/content/project-activity/completed/bitcoin-rebase.es.md

 externalUrl: https://www.navexplorer.com/block/1
 ---

-NavCoin Core was upgraded to align with the Bitcoin 0.13 source code to increase NavCoin’s stability, functionality and the ability to integrate with other software including the Insight&nbsp;API.
+Navcoin Core was upgraded to align with the Bitcoin 0.13 source code to increase Navcoin’s stability, functionality and the ability to integrate with other software including the Insight&nbsp;API.